Cadillac Sixty Special: 1942, 1946–1947

-The completely new Sixty Special for 1942 was 7 in longer and 1 in lower than the 1941 model, and now riding an exclusive wheelbase of 133 in, longer than any other non-limousine Cadillac.
-This marked the beginning of what would become a central characteristic of the Sixty Special.
-For 28 of the next 34 model years of its existence the Sixty Special would feature a uniquely stretched GM C-Body with noticeably greater legroom and headroom.
+The Sixty Special for 1942 was 7 in longer and 1 in lower than the 1941 model, and now riding an exclusive wheelbase of 133 in, longer than any other non-limousine Cadillac.
+It was a central characteristic of the Sixty Special.
+For 28 of the next 34 model years of its existence, the Sixty Special featured a uniquely stretched GM C-Body with greater legroom and headroom.

 Through 1948, Cadillac advertised the Sixty Special as a five-passenger car.
 The new design was more streamlined and less upright in appearance versus its predecessor, featuring "pontoon" fenders front and rear; this was the year that the bumper "bullets" were introduced which would remain a Cadillac styling feature through 1958.
 The unique, separate bright metal window frames were dropped in favor of bright metal window surrounds on conventional style doors.
 The slow-selling Sunshine Roof (sun roof) option was discontinued at the end of the 1941 model year, and would not reappear in a Cadillac until the 1970 Eldorado.
 Rear compartment wood-grained door caps now blended into a fixed rear bulkhead just behind the front seat (on all vehicles with or without a glass partition), emphasizing front and rear compartment separation.
 While the model-specific interior was luxuriously outfitted, Cadillac largely depended on trim to differentiate the exterior of Sixty Special from the shorter but similarly styled Series 62 Touring Sedan.
 Decorative chrome louvers - which would become a Sixty Special trademark ornament for years to come - were mounted in three locations on the 1942 model: behind the wheel well openings on the front and rear fenders, as well as mounted on the roof behind the rear door opening.
 In addition to the louvered trim, the Sixty Special had a wider "C-pillar" than other models.
 Just two variants were now available in the Sixty Special series – the standard sedan priced at $2,435 and a $2,589 Imperial sedan which featured an electrically adjustable glass partition between the front and rear seats.
 Productions totals include 1,684 standard sedans and an additional 190 Imperial sedans.
 Because of World War II, Cadillac ended automobile production in February 1942 and began assembling military equipment.